Image Processing Supports Focal Point Crop

 In the debugging mode, a red hairline cross is added to the image:

 Focal point crop is a powerful feature to efficiently crop and zoom an image at exact coordinates.
 It only takes a few query string parameters to transform an image.
-If there is another feature that you’re looking for we’d love to hear your feedback on our community page.
+If there is another feature that you’re looking for we’d love to hear your feedback.

 Happy image transforming!